partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 Install the react-native-cli with the node package manager(npm) using the following command:
 * `npm install -g react-native-cli`

-Install the AWS amplify CLI with the node package manager(npm) using the following command:
-* `npm install -g @aws-amplify/cli`

 **Configure the ANDROID_HOME environment variable** The React Native tools require some environment variables to be set up in order to build apps with native code.